A budding writer has just two problems that she needs to solve.

 “Why can’t you just spray this one first?” she asked.

 “Yellowjackets can get in your attic through vent holes in the soffit.
 See up there, next to where the nest is located?
 There’s a group of three round vent holes.
-Inside the attic there’s supposed to be a wire mesh over the vent holes to keep bugs and other critters like rats or squirrels from getting into your attic.
-There are vent holes around your house in the soffit under the eaves.
+Inside the attic there’s supposed to be a wire mesh over the vent holes to keep bugs and other critters from getting into your attic.
+The vent holes go all around your house in the soffit under the eaves.
 They let air circulate through your attic to help reduce heat and humidity in the house.
 If the mesh isn’t in place or has quarter-inch holes the yellowjackets can get through.
 Best is eighth-inch mesh.
 I’ll let you know what you have.

 “Anyways, if I spray the nest outside and the poison gets into the attic and there’s a yellowjacket nest inside, some might be killed but the others’ll get real agitated and it’ll make the job getting rid of them much harder and it’ll take longer which means it will cost you more to have it removed.
 What I’ll do if there’s a nest inside is to figure out what to spray, and if I have a long enough hose to get it in up there.
 Where’s the access into your attic?”